Possession of a Controlled Substance Lawyer in Raleigh

 Many possession arrests result from simple traffic stops.
 To pull a person over, police must have reasonable suspicion that a crime is being committed, defined as articulable facts suggesting criminal activity.
 Wake County Sheriff’s deputies cannot pull you over on a hunch, or because your car is one popular among drug dealers.

 If the prosecution obtained any evidence from an illegal search or seizure, your attorney can file a motion to suppress this evidence, which if granted by the Judge means that the suppressed evidence cannot be admitted at any trial.
 Without critical evidence, prosecutors may have no choice but to drop the charges.

 Possession charges are a serious matter.
-If you have been accused of illegally possessing a controlled substance in Wake County, your first step should be immediately contacting a skilled Raleigh drug possession lawyer.
+If you have been accused of illegally possessing a controlled substance in Wake County, your first step should be immediately contacting a skilled drug possession lawyer.
 Our experienced criminal drug defense attorneys will develop a strategy that will make the prosecutors do their job and prove their case before ever negotiating a plea bargain.
-Contact us today at (919) 239-8448 for a free consultation.
+Contact us today at (919) 239-8448 or fill out the contact form below for a free consultation.